rabiyamian/DETECT/content/research/timeline.md

 widget = "blank"
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 25  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.

-title = "Timeline"
+title = ""
 subtitle = ""

 [design]